COVID-19 pandemic in New York (state): Police and crime

 At the beginning of March 2020, prior to the confirmation of the first case of COVID-19, and the onset of the coronavirus pandemic in New York City, a 20 percent spike in crime for the first two months of 2020 was reported.
 After movement in the city became restricted, New York City Police Commissioner Dermot Shea stated that the pandemic had curtailed crime.
-At the end of March, Shea said that crime had decreased sharply during the epidemic (other than car theft, which increased markedly), though there is concern that domestic violence was not being reported.
+At the end of March, Shea said that crime had decreased sharply during the epidemic (other than car theft, which increased markedly), though there was concern that domestic violence was not being reported.
 As of April 8, 2,103 uniformed members and 373 civilian members had tested positive for the virus while 13 had died.

 In early April, the state's Division of Criminal Justice Services reported that crime had dropped considerably since late February, both in the city and state compared to the same period the year before.
 In the city, combined felony and misdemeanor arrests were down 43 percent, with the rest of the state recording a 69 percent drop.
 Cuomo praised the drop as a result of social distancing, since it helped keep hospitals and first responders free to deal with the pandemic.

 Tensions over city residents relocating to rural areas

-Some residents of New York City and its inner suburbs who own, or can afford to rent, property in rural areas upstate or on eastern Long Island have aroused local resentment for doing so during the pandemic.
+Some residents of New York City and its inner suburbs who own, or can afford to rent, property in rural areas upstate or on eastern Long Island aroused local resentment for doing so during the pandemic.
 Steve McLaughlin, executive of Rensselaer County, east of Albany, asked Cuomo to issue an order banning all non-essential travel upstate from the city, after city residents booked all available local lodging.
-Seven of 51 cases the county had as of April 2 were city residents, and the county feared it did not have sufficient healthcare infrastructure to handle a large outbreak; McLaughlin issued an order requiring any recent arrivals from the city to quarantine themselves for 14 days, during which law enforcement will check on them regularly.
+Seven of 51 cases the county had as of April 2 were city residents, and the county feared it did not have sufficient healthcare infrastructure to handle a large outbreak; McLaughlin issued an order requiring any recent arrivals from the city to quarantine themselves for 14 days, during which law enforcement would check on them regularly.

 Similarly, Greene County, in the Catskills just south of Albany, posted on its website a letter asking people to refrain from traveling there, especially from New York City or Westchester.
 "There is no hospital in Greene County," wrote the chairman of the county legislature.
 "This limits our ability to serve a large number of people requiring higher levels of care for COVID-19 patients and other illnesses."
 The legislatures of neighboring Delaware and Sullivan counties made similar requests.

-In the Hamptons, on the eastern end of Long Island's South Fork, a longtime summer destination for city residents, rental rates have quadrupled as the population has nearly doubled.
-While many year-round residents are aware that the towns' economy depends on seasonal residents, they believe their resources have been stretched to the limit.
-"People need to stop coming out east.
-We're full," one woman wrote on a local newspaper's Facebook page.
+In the Hamptons, on the eastern end of Long Island's South Fork, a longtime summer destination for city residents, rental rates quadrupled as the population nearly doubled.
+While many year-round residents were aware that the towns' economy depended on seasonal residents, they believed their resources were stretched to the limit.